raivolink/robot-examples/example-selenium/README.md

 ## Run Shadow dom example tasks

 Robot that accepts cookies when button is inside shadow dom

+## Run Proxy example tasks

+Robot that uses proxy server when navigating the web